Skip to Main Content

 When life gets hectic, it is easy for a payment deadline to slip through the cracks.
 If this happens, services like automatic payments offer backup to ensure you never miss a payment.
 Setting up automatic payments gives you the freedom to use your credit card and earn rewards without the hassle of remembering to pay your balance monthly.

 While autopay is certainly convenient, it may not be for everyone.
-Before enrolling in autopay, take note of your current financial health and decide if now is a good time to take your eye off your charges.
-If you’re focused on rebuilding credit, you may not want to risk accidentally overspending.
+Before enrolling in autopay, take note of your current financial health and consider the potential downsides of autopay.
+Then, you can decide if now is a good time to take your eye off your charges.

 Autopay makes paying your bills a simple process, but it also means that you may spend less time monitoring your credit card statement and spending habits.
-It’s important to still monitor your account for fraud or if you spent more than expected.
+When you don’t realize how much you’re charging on your card, you might inadvertently start overspending.

 The bottom line